rdi-berkeley/adv-llm-agents/index.md

 ### Prospective Students

 - ***Students interested in the course should first try enrolling in the course in CalCentral.
 The class number for CS194-280 is 33840.
 The class number for CS294-280 is 33841.
 Please join the waitlist if the class is full.***
 - ***We plan to expand the class size to allow more students to join.
-Please fill in the signup form (not released yet) if you are on the waitlist or can't get added to the waitlist.
+Please fill in the <a href="https://forms.gle/sfWW8M2w1LDTnQWm9">petition form</a> if you are on the waitlist or can't get added to the waitlist.
 You will receive an email notification around the beginning of the spring semester if you are allowed in.***

 ## Course Staff